-If you have any extra supplies, consider storing those with your emergency pack too.
+If you have any extra supplies, consider storing those with your emergency pack.

 Also, don’t forget to request refills of any prescription medication on time and never delay getting them.
 I can attest to this firsthand because when Hurricane Harvey hit, I was out of my medication, and all local pharmacies were closed.

 I cannot emphasize this one enough.
-If you depend on catheter supplies to drain your bladder, be sure to keep enough on hand for emergencies.
-I’ve had to learn this one the hard way by being in multiple situations, often as simple as just going out of town, then realizing I don’t have enough catheters to get me through my trip.
+If you depend on catheter supplies to drain your bladder, keep enough for emergencies.
+I’ve had to learn this the hard way by being in multiple situations, often as simple as just going out of town, then realizing I don’t have enough catheters to get me through my trip.

-So I recommend that you keep your delivery orders up to date and on schedule.
+So I recommend keeping your delivery orders up to date and on schedule.
 The nice thing about ordering from 180 Medical is that they can put you on an automatic refill schedule according to your doctor’s prescription.
 That way, you never have to worry about running low.

 Contact 180 Medical to get help finding the right catheter for you and start your first order.

-You might also consider keeping a bottle of hand sanitizer or hand wipes as well.
+You might also consider keeping a bottle of hand sanitizer or hand wipes.
 This is especially true if you’re somewhere without clean water or soap.